Analysing terrain data

 0 - 0

 The exposure grade describes the potential consequences of falling or slipping off the path.

 Low Exposure: The path is on completely flat land and potential injury is limited to falling over.

 Medium Exposure: The trail contains some obstacles such as outcroppings and rock which could cause injury.

 High Exposure: Some trail sections have exposed ledges or steep ascents/descents where falling could cause serious injury.

 Extreme Exposure: Some trail sections are extremely exposed where falling will almost certainly result in serious injury or death.

 Day two of the Capitol Creek Circuit packs a punch.

-What's nice is you begin the day at a gorgeous alpine lake (Capitol Lake) and end at another gorgeous alpine lake (Geneva Lake)!
+Despite the difficulty, this segment is extremely rewarding because you begin the day at a gorgeous alpine lake (Capitol Lake) and end at another gorgeous alpine lake (Geneva Lake)!
 You get some picturesque vistas shortly after leaving Capitol Lake.

 The outline of the day's trail comes right into view up ahead.